Samenergy/PlantDiseaseDetectionApp/README.md

 ## Testing

-For testing the application without collecting your own plant images, you can use the sample images provided:
+For testing the application without collecting your own plant images, you can use the sample images and zip file for retraining provided:

 ```bash
 cd Backend/Data